-This option allows you to configure an IP address to which this transmitter can send multicast data, and from which multiple receivers can tap into it.
+This option allows you to configure an IP address to which this transmitter can send multicast video and audio data, and from which multiple receivers can tap into it.

 Note: The multicast addresses for each service endpoint must be unique across the whole ALIF installation.